ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/blog/2016-11-26-post-election-community-feedback-results.md

 ## Onward

 America is a different place than it was less than a month ago.
-And with this change, Chi Hack Night itself will adapt.
+And with this change, Prog Hacknight itself will adapt.
 It’s what we've always done since we started over 4 ½ years ago, from [rebranding](https://chihacknight.org/blog/2015/05/12/introducing-chi-hack-night.html), to [moving spaces](https://chihacknight.org/blog/2015/12/22/chi-hack-night-2015-year-in-review.html) to [forming our leadership council](https://chihacknight.org/blog/2015/01/06/open-gov-hack-night-2014-year-in-review.html).
 This is just the latest iteration, and it will not be our last.

 On this Thanksgiving break, it’s also important to remember and be thankful for the community we have built.
 It is something that 165 people spent their Tuesday night with us collaborating, networking, learning and building.